 How to make a DIY joystick control car with Arduino | Step by step instructions

 Hello, welcome back to another tutorial from the SriTu Hobby.
 This tutorial includes how to make a joystick module control car with Arduino.
 Also, this project mainly used the Arduino UNO board and L293D motor driver shield.
-I hope you will have the knowledge to try out this design on your own by the end of this tutorial.
-Also. we have provided step-by-step instructions on how you can create this project in-house at a very low cost.
+By the end of this tutorial, I hope you will know to try out this design on your own.
+Additionally, we have provided step-by-step instructions on how you can create this project in-house at a very low cost.

 The process of this project

-When the project is powered on, the Arduino board and motor driver board are activated and the car is activated.
-Remember to give a potential of 7.4 to 12 in particular.
-Then, when the joystick module is moved, the analog values are received by the Arduino board.
-Also, when the joystick module is moving forward, the car moves forward, when moving backward the car moves backward, when moving right the car moves right, when moving left the car moves left.
-All of this is set up in the program.
+When the project is powered on, the Arduino board and motor driver board are activated, and the car powers up.
+Ensure that a voltage of 7.4 to 12 volts is supplied.
+When the joystick module is moved, the Arduino board receives the corresponding analog values.
+If the joystick module is pushed forward, the car moves forward; if pushed backward, the car moves backward; if pushed right, the car moves right; and if pushed left, the car moves left.
+All of these movements are controlled through the program.

 OK, let’s do this project step by step.
 The required components are given below.